ferdinandfly/ubi-transport-test/README.md

    * A json file is generated here: [swagger.json](api/config/swagger.json)

 ## Data Fixtures
-   The [Alice](https://github.com/hautelook/AliceBundle) is not compatible for php 8, so it do not contain any fixtures and function test.
+   The [Alice](https://github.com/hautelook/AliceBundle) is not compatible for php 8, so it do not contain any fixtures.
+   To run all functional tests:

+    make test

 ## Unit Tests
    The unit test is not needed for no logic exist.